Lukearmstrong2201/weather-API-App/README.md

 Click "Get Weather" to fetch and display weather information.
 Enjoy the Weather!

+## API Key
+This application uses the OpenWeatherMap API to fetch weather data.
+Obtain your API key here and add it to the .env file as described in the installation steps.

 ## \Contributing
 Contributions are welcome!
 Please follow the Contributing Guidelines.